jun-uen0/articles/articles/create_fargate/create_fagate_en.md

 10. Create

 # 3 Create ECS Service
 > ECS Service is the collection of ECS Tasks and it's related to ALB and AutoScaling Group.
-ECS Service needs ECS Task when created, but it's technically not superordinate of ECS Task because you can assign ECS Task to ECS Cluster without Service setting.
+ECS Service needs ECS Task when created, but it's technically not a subordinate of ECS Task because you can assign ECS Task to ECS Cluster without Service setting.

 - Configure service
 1. Select "Cluster" at the ECS console